zhangzhichao19020123/Motion4D2/README.md

 ```bash
 python Motion4D_inference_multi.py --model /path/to/the/ZeroScope  --prompt "A Terracotta Warrior is riding a horse through an ancient battlefield." --spatial_path_folder ./outputs/train/customized_appearance/terracotta_warrior/checkpoint-default/spatial/lora --temporal_path_folder ./outputs/train/riding_horse/checkpoint-default/temporal/lora/ --noise_prior 0. --seed 1455028
 ```
-Results are shown in the [table](#customize-both-appearance-and-motion-).

-## More results

-If you have a more impressive Motion4D or generated videos, please feel free to open an issue and share them with us.
-We would greatly appreciate it.
-Improvements to the code are also highly welcome.

-Please refer to [Project Page](https://showlab.github.io/Motion4D) for more results.